 Medium tenacity staple: 265-53 0 cN/tex (30^60 g./den.approx.)

 6. Ability to be heat-set: Polyester can take on “Permanent shape” upon heating.
-It is one of the important properties of it.
+It is one of its important properties it.
 An apparel fabric, for example, will commonly be heat-set at temperatures in the region of 200-220°C.

-7. Abrasion resistance is high: Abrasion resistance of polyester is of high order if compared to the other textile fibers.
+7. Abrasion resistance is high: The abrasion resistance of polyester is of high order if compared to the other textile fibers.

 8. It provides good electrical insulation properties: Polyester exhibits-